In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

-On the other hand, more interviewees stressed that complexity could pose threats to usability, \ie VA systems may be too difficult for analysts to learn and use (P3,5,6,11-15).
+On the other hand, more interviewees stressed that complexity could pose threats to usability, \ie VA systems may be too difficult for users to learn and use (P3,5,6,11-15).
 They further imputed over-complexity to the pursuit of novel designs, \eg~``novel designs are being more and more complex'' (P11).
 P12 commented, ``our field has undergone the evolution from simple to complex designs and I think now it is the time to reverse - to reflect on existing designs and pursue simplification.''
-Therefore, it is promising to study systematic methods for simplifying VA systems, \eg~by finding unnecessary components through coverage testing.
+Therefore, it is promising to study systematic methods for simplifying VA systems, \eg~by finding unnecessary components through coverage testing~\cite{yang2009survey}.
 This perspective also raises new questions about measuring the complexity of visualization and VA systems.
-It might be helpful to refer to research on measuring the memorability~\cite{borkin2013makes}, understandability~\cite{shu2020makes}, and aesthetics~\cite{wu2021learning} of visualization.